Luciogi/godot-docs/getting_started/step_by_step/instancing.rst

           corresponding packed scene.

 Let's try this.
 Open ``ball.tscn`` and select the Ball node.
-In the Inspector on the right, click on the PhysicsMaterial property to expand it.
+In the Inspector on the right, click on the PhysicsMaterial property to expand it and select Edit option from menu.

 .. image:: img/instancing_physics_material_expand.webp